Written By Sam Henselijn

 So even though the sweet treat is modeled after corn in shape, it’s not supposed to taste like it!
 The actual flavor of traditional candy corn is a lovely blend of creamy fondant, rich marshmallow and warm vanilla notes.
 Combined, these three flavors create the distinctive candy corn flavor we all know and love.

-Texture wise, candy corn should be creamy and smooth, not coarse!
-Not too chewy, just slightly crumbly, but still holding their shape enough to give a good bite.
+Texture-wise, candy corn should be creamy and smooth, not coarse!
+Not too chewy, just slightly crumbly, but still hold their shape enough to give a good bite.

 There’s a variety of candy corn out there!